-Physical abuse is intentional physical contact or the threat of contact including hitting, shaking, choking, burning, pinching, beating, or other methods used to cause pain or injury.
-Physical abuse also includes other forms of noncontact abuse.
+Physical abuse is hitting, shaking, choking, burning, pinching, beating, or other methods used to cause pain or injury.
 A child who is physically abused will likely have cuts, bruises, or other marks on his/her body.

 Examples of Physical Abuse